 The authors have each completed and submitted an ICMJE Form for Disclosure of Potential Conflicts of Interest.
 P. Steiropoulos reports funding through his department and, and honoraria for presentations and consultancy fees from AstraZeneca, Boehringer Ingelheim, Chiesi, ELPEN, GSK and Menarini (paid to the Democritus University of Thrace).
 P. Bakakos reports honoraria and participation fees in advisory boards from GSK, AstraZeneca, Chiesi, Boherringer Ingelheim and ELPEN.
 E. Hatziagorou reports honoraria from Chiesi and Vertex.
 P. Katsaounou reports honoraria, travel grants and grants from Pfizer, GSK, AstraZeneca, Menarini, Chiesi, Boehringer Ingelheim, and Novartis, outside the submitted work.
 S. Loukides reports honoraria and consultation fees from Chiesi, AstraZeneca, Boehringer Ingelheim, ELPEN, GSK, Menarini, Novartis, Sanofi, Pfizer.
 A. I. Papaioannou reports honoraria from AstraZeneca, Novartis, Boehringer Ingelheim, Chiesi, Menarini and ELPEN.
 K. Porpodis reports honoraria for presentations and consultancy fees from AstraZeneca, Boehringer Ingelheim, Chiesi, ELPEN, GSK, Menarini, Novartis and Sanofi Genzyme.
 K. Samaras reports being a former medical advisor in Janssen-Cilag, and honoraria from Chiesi and Novartis.
 A. Tzouvelekis has received consultation fees from Chiesi, GlaxoSmithKline, Boehringer Ingelheim, Hoffman La Roche, ELPEN, AstraZeneca, Gilead, Medochemie, Pfizer and UniPharma outside the submitted work.
-K. Kostikas reports honoraria for presentations and consultancy fees from AstraZeneca, Boehringer Ingelheim, Chiesi, CSL Behring, ELPEN, GSK, Menarini, Novartis, Sanofi Genzyme and WebMD, and being the Editon-in-Chief of the Pneumon journal.
-His department has also received funding and grants from AstraZeneca, Boehringer Ingelheim, Chiesi, Innovis, ELPEN, GSK, Menarini, Novartis and NuvoAir.
+K. Kostikas reports honoraria for presentations and consultancy fees from AstraZeneca, Boehringer Ingelheim, Chiesi, CSL Behring, ELPEN, GSK, Menarini, Novartis, Sanofi Genzyme and WebMD, and being the Editon-in-Chief of the Pneumon he article reprint is distributed with the support of CHIESI HELLAS S.A.